-of the diverse morphology of the distal volar radius are rare in literature: Solgaard measured on 57 normal radiographs of the wrist volar tilt (average 12 degrees), the radial angulation (average 23 degrees) and the length of the radial styloid (average 12 mm) (2).
+Volar plate fixation of distal radial fractures aiming in the anatomical reconstruction has become a standard procedure in past few years.
+Nevertheless descriptions of the diverse morphology of the distal volar radius are rare in literature: Solgaard measured on 57 normal radiographs of the wrist volar tilt (average 12 degrees), the radial angulation (average 23 degrees) and the length of the radial styloid (average 12 mm)(2).
 Yoshida et al. studied radial inclination, ulnar variance, volar tilt, sigmoid notch inclination and ulnar seat inclination using 91 joints of the hand from 51 anatomy cadavers (3).
 Dumont et al. explored the torsion profiles of the radius and ulna assessed with cross-sectional magnetic resonance imaging in order to detect rotational malunion of the radius and ulna (4).
-Andermahr et al. analyzed measurements of forty eight 3D computed tomography scans of the distal radius to quantify the anatomy of the volar part of the lunate facet of the distal radius (5).
+Andermahr et al. analyzed measurements of forty eight 3D computed tomography scans of the distal radius to quantify the anatomy of the volar part of the lunatefacet of the distal radius (5).
 Moreover, in anatomical benchmark books descriptions of the anatomical variations concerning the volar distal radius are imprecise (6-8).
 Literature is blank concerning the differences of the circular arc radiuses between radial and ulnar side.

 Diverse papers can be found, dealing with the complications following volar plate fixation of distal radial fractures.
 Fuller et al. monitored the postoperative pressure in carpal canals in ten patients after volar plating.
 The authors do not recommend routine prophylactic carpal tunnel release after volar plating of distal radius fractures (9).
 Benson et al. described two case reports, examined six cadaveric specimens and retrospectively reviewed ten selected patients in order to evaluate possible technique refinements to minimize damage to the extensor pollicis longus tendon during volar plating of the distal radius (10).
 Nunley et al. report a delayed rupture of the flexor pollicis longus tendon after inappropriate placement of the pi plate on the volar surface of the distal radius (11).
-Recent studies prove that the correct plate position is of significant importance (12-13).
-Radial shortening is significantly greater when positioning of the plate is suboptimal.
+Recent studies proof that the correct plate position is of significant importance (12,13).
+Radial shortening is significantly greater when positioning the plate suboptimal.
 Rigidity of the plate systems is significantly higher when distal screws are placed close to the subchondral zone (13).
-In order to avoid injuries to the deep flexor tendons, angle-stable implants should likewise fit perfectly to the bone.
+In order to avoid injuries to the deep flexor tendons, angle-stable implants should be likewise perfectly fit to the bone.
 Distant angle-stable volar plates may consummately fixate the fracture, but clearly endanger anatomic structures (14).
 Rozental et al. describe two patients suffering from irritation of the flexor carpi radialis tendon with concomitant subluxation of the flexor pollicis longus tendon over the plate, making hardware removal necessary (15).

 The measurements demonstrate clearly differing volar circular arc radiuses between the radial and ulnar side in a total of 55 percent.
 Presently many established implants for volar radius plating are plane between radial and ulnar side.
-Suboptimal fitting due to differences between plate angle and volar radius shape may lead to an incorrect plate position.
+Suboptimal plate fitting due to differences between plate angle and volar radius shape may lead to an incorrect plate position.
 Referring to recent literature suboptimal plate position is known to be accountable for higher complication rate (12,13).
-Fixing two differing circular arc radiuses to a plane surface may lead to a false rotational position of the distal fracture fragment.
-According to statistical results suboptimal rotational position may be expected in 55 percent.
+Fixating two differing circular arc radiuses to a plane surface may lead a false rotational position of the distal fracture fragment.
+According to statistical results incorrect rotational position may be expected in 55 percent.
 Thus primary aim of an anatomical fixation of distal radius fracture by means of volar plating might not be fulfilled in these cases.